GuillaumeJasmin/typescript-request-schema/README.md

 ## Things to know

 ### Required and omited request properties
-`axios-schema` required 2 new properties on axios request config and omit 2 others.
+`axios-ts-schema` required 2 new properties on axios request config and omit 2 others.

 It require:
   * `routeName` - use to get route config and definition